danjwait/mHST/docs/fprimeNotes.md

 drwxr-xr-x 2 pi pi    4096 May  7  2021 Documents
 -rwxr-xr-x 1 pi pi 1107976 Feb 21 09:25 Ref
 ```
-Start on RPi (have to use sudo for the setup I am using)
+Start Ref bin on RPi (have to use sudo for the setup I am using):
 ```
 pi@raspberrypi:~ $ sudo ./Ref -a <host IP> -p 50000
 Hit Ctrl-C to quit